akeneo/pim-api-docs/content/overview.md

 ## Introducing the API reference

-_You want to dig deeper into the API and know every inch of the API?_
+_You want to dig deeper and know every inch of the API?_

 We have crafted a complete reference of our API.
 So feel free to browse it.